 History of the Tornjak

-The Tornjak, also known as the Bosnian-Herzegovinian and Croatian Shepherd Dog, existed in the mountains and valleys of Bosnia and Herzegovina, and Croatia as far back as 1067.
-Historical writings from this year mention a “Bosnianherzegovinian-Croatian” dog breed.
+The Tornjak, also known as the Bosnian-Herzegovinian and Croatian Shepherd Dog, existed in the mountains and valleys of this region as far back as 1067.
 It is believed that the Tornjak is directly related to the Tibetan Mastiff.
-The Tornjak watched over flocks of sheep and worked to protect its family and homestead from invaders, whether animal or human.
+This breed watched over flocks of sheep and worked to protect its family and homestead from invaders, whether animal or human.

-By the 1970s, the Tornjak breed was on the brink of extinction when it was saved and painstakingly recreated by breeders in Bosnia and Herzegovina and Croatia.
-By 1978, the Tornjak had been revived and breeding programs continued to preserve the breed.
+By the 1970s, the Tornjak breed was on the brink of extinction.
+It was saved and painstakingly repopulated by dedicated breeders in Bosnia and Herzegovina and Croatia.
+By 1978, the Tornjak was revived, and breeding programs continued to preserve the breed.
 It was accepted by the international Fédération Cynologique Internationale (FCI) in 2017.
 In the United States, the Tornjak was recognized by the United Kennel Club (UKC) 2011.
-It is currently part of the American Kennel Club’s Foundation Stock Service, which is a stepping stone toward full recognition.
-The Tornjak is extremely rare, especially outside Bosnia and Herzegovina and Croatia.
+It is currently part of the American Kennel Club’s Foundation Stock Service.
+The Tornjak is still extremely rare, especially outside of Bosnia and Herzegovina and Croatia.

 Common Health Problems

-The Tornjak is exceptionally healthy and hardy, with few genetic health conditions known to plague the breed.
-The Tornjak also boasts a typical life span of 12 to 14 years, which is a fairly long life for a large breed.
-Reputable Tornjak breeders are committed to making the health of their breeding dogs a priority.
+The Tornjak is exceptionally healthy and hardy, with few inherited health conditions known to plague the breed.
+However, like most purebreds, it is still susceptible to a few common problems (even if rarely seen).
+The Tornjak also boasts a typical lifespan of 12 to 14 years, which is a fairly long life for a large breed.
+Reputable Tornjak breeders are committed to making the health of their dogs a priority.